-Fall Sports Season II
+Fall Season II

-Q: What is the Fall Sports Season II?
+Q: What is the Fall Season II?

-A: The NYSPHSAA officers approved the creation of an additional season (Fall Sports Season II) to commence on March 1, 2021 to provide high risk fall sports (competitive cheer, football and volleyball) the opportunity to participate in a season.
+A: The NYSPHSAA officers approved the creation of an additional season (Fall Season II) to commence on March 1, 2021.
+Some Sections have delayed this start date.
 The sections have the responsibility to determine season end dates, however the NYSPHSAA officers have recommended the season end on May 1, 2021.